phfrohring/CarND-LaneLines-P1/README.md

 2. Smooth the grayscale image using a Gaussian Blur.
 ![Objective](./img/GaussianBlur.png)

 3. Find the edges using the Cunny algorithm.
-A smoothed image limit the gradient from pixels to pixels: it's useful to get rid of potential outliers.
+A smoothed image limits the gradient from pixels to pixels: it's useful to get rid of potential outliers.
 ![Objective](./img/cunny_edge.png)

 4. Mask out the region of the image that is useless for finding lanes using a trapeze.